 The most remarkable aspect of Sehwag’s career, of course, has been his ability to build massive Test scores at breathtaking speed.
 He holds the Indian Record for highest number of Test double-hundreds with Sachin Tendulkar (6 times) and is the first batsman to score three triple-hundreds.
 That innings, against Sri Lanka at the Brabourne Stadium in Mumbai, when he scored this third triple-hundred has epitomised the Sehwag brand of batsmanship: a mix of imagination, daring, power, skills, and clarity of vision.

 He is equally refreshing off the field and shares his views on the game in an endearingly direct and candid manner, a rare trait among contemporary cricketers.
 He is, in every sense, a true original.

 Along with legends Don Bradman and Brian Lara, Virender Sehwag became the third player to cross the 300-run mark in Tests twice.

-He became the first to retain Wisden’s “Leading Cricketer of the Year” honours in 2010.
-In the same year he also received the ICC Test Player of the Year award.
+He became the first to retain Wisden’s “Leading Cricketer of the Year”honors in 2010.
+In the same year, he also received the ICC Test Player of the Year award.

-Other name: Viru, The Nawab of Najafgarh, Zen master of Modern Cricket, The Viv Richards of the era.
+- Other names: Viru, The Nawab of Najafgarh, Zen master of Modern Cricket, The Viv Richards of the era.

-Family: Krishan sehwag (father), Krishna sehwag (mother), Manju & Anju (Two sisters), Vinod sehwag (brother), Aarti Ahlawat (wife), Aryavir and Vedhant (two sons).
+Krishan Sehwag (father), Krishna Sehwag (mother), Manju & Anju (Two sisters), Vinod Sehwag (brother), Aarti Ahlawat (wife), Aryavir and Vedhant (two sons).